jakobib/angularjs2014/angularjs-library-services.md

 ## Availability with ng-daia

-DAIA defines a data model and an HTTP API for accessing information about the current availability of documents.
-Its aim is to provide a way for libraries to allow open and easy-to-use access to holding information from their catalogs.
-This, in turn, enables the inclusion of document availability information in external applications and websites (catalogs, reference management, e-learning platforms etc.).
+The [DAIA specification] defines a data model and an HTTP API for accessing information about the current availability of documents [@DAIA].
+In contrast to complex internal library system APIs, such as NCIP and SLNP, DAIA was designed to be used openly.
+The aim of DAIA is to provide a way for libraries to allow open and easy-to-use access to holdings information from their catalogs.
+This, in turn, enables the inclusion of document availability information in external applications and websites (catalogs, reference management, e-learning platforms, etc.).
 Among other formats, DAIA provides availability information in JSON, the first choice for web applications written in JavaScript.

 The AngularJS module *ng-daia* implements client code to execute and process a DAIA query and to display holding information in convenient form.
-The integration into HTML is exemplarily documented in the following code:
+Below is an example of the HTML integration:

 ```{.html}
 <html ng-app="myApp">